noRoof/angular-bootstrapping/README.md

 ### Example Detail

-Dummy detail components as an example of a detail page
+Dummy detail components as an example of a detail page showing how to use a form group and form array.

 ## Components